arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 Code Edit: I added multiple interactions using the same thread_id, and then questioned the agent on the first calculation showing that the model is context-aware and remembers what it did earlier.
 [Link](https://github.com/arjunkapoor19/arjunkapoor-langgraph-mat496/blob/c5ebfcff424f5a1f0e920152893cec62a0e8aee2/agent-memory.ipynb)

+**MODULE 2**

+Lesson 1:

+Learned how to define and manage states, also learned how to define a state schema in LangGraph using TypedDict.
+Also learned how to manage state schema using python's dataclasses.
+Learned the Pydantic library to validate types and checked if we are using correct values using Pydantic at runtime.

+Code Edit:
+Added another state, neutral, also changed the probability from 1/2 to 1/3 in all the respective implementations.